djkoloski/davidkoloski_me/content/blog/a_new_impl_trait_1.md

 ## What is `impl Trait`?

-`impl Trait` is syntax sugar can be used in argument position or in return position.
+`impl Trait` is syntax sugar that can be used in argument position or in return position.
 Let's look at how it can be used and how it desugars to more fundamental Rust syntax.

 ### Argument position